MarishaHoza/songr/README.md

     * An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
 2. A user should be able to see information about all the albums on the site.
 3. A user should be able to add albums to the site.
+### Lab 13: Related Resources and Integration Testing
+#### Feature tasks:
+1. Create a `Song` model.
+    * A Song has a title, a length (in seconds), a trackNumber, and the album on which that song appears.
+Ensure that the relationship between Albums and Songs is appropriately set up.
+2. A user should be able to see information about all the songs on the site.
+3. A user should be able to view a page with data about one particular album.
+4. A user should be able to add songs to an album.
+5. A user should be able to see the songs that belong to an album when looking at that album.
+6. Add a custom error page

 -----------
 # Included Routes